1964 Alfa Romeo Giulia Sprint Speciale

 The Alfa Romeo Giulietta Sprint Speciale and Giulia Sprint Speciale are rare cars anywhere in the world, but they are exceptionally rare in Australia with very few examples in this country.
-Hence, the opportunity to purchase this 1963 Alfa Romeo Giulia Sprint Speciale presents a unique opportunity.
+Hence, this opportunity to purchase this 1964 Alfa Romeo Giulia Sprint Speciale is not to be missed.

 Price: AUD $179,950.